The Atheist Bible, CC-BY Fabian M. Suchanek

 • Threat: Someone threatens somebody else with harm.

-• Sabotage: Someone disturbs the working of a machine.
+• Sabotage: Someone disturbs the working of a machine, computer, or digital system.

-• Graphic violence: Suffering is described in disturbing detail, in particular through images or video (except for educational, informative, or activist purposes).
+• Graphic violence: Suffering is described in disturbing detail, in particular through images or video (except for activist purposes).

 • Intellectual Theft: Intellectual property is used in a way that is not permitted by the author.